Jamaica Wedding Traditions

 Religious Ceremony Elements

 Jamaican wedding ceremonies are 45-60 minute services where “di two a dem” parents walk the bride down the aisle together, reflecting the importance of “mummaMUM-ah and puppaPUP-ah” in the bride’s upbringing.
-These ceremonies blend “church service” traditions with cultural elements.
+These ceremonies blend Christian church service traditions with cultural elements unique to the island.

 Ceremony characteristics: